Britain has had a rich history of Islamic exhibitions. Here are a few of them which may surprise you.

 - 2019 Muslim Human Books launched

-Unfortunately, due to the Corona-virus this festival will not be happening for 2020.
-Last year saw the first Islamic Arts and Heritage Festival take place, on the first London Borough of Culture Waltham Forest.
-Around 1,500 members of the public from diverse backgrounds attended across a range of amazing activities and the festival received a glowing review from the Chief Executive Martin Esom ” “I was delighted to hear that last weekend saw our first Islamic Arts and Heritage Festival which took place at One Hoe Street over three days.
+Unfortunately, due to the Corona-virus this festival was not able to take place in 2020.
+2019 saw the first Islamic Arts and Heritage Festival take place, on the first London Borough of Culture Waltham Forest.
+Around 1,500 members of the public from diverse backgrounds attended across a range of amazing activities and the festival received a glowing review from the Chief Executive Martin Esom “I was delighted to hear that last weekend saw our first Islamic Arts and Heritage Festival which took place at One Hoe Street over three days.
 Commissioned by London Borough of Culture 2019, working in partnership with Muslim History Tours and Halal Tourism Britain a new Islamic Arts and Heritage Festival, it was an extremely successful weekend and looks set to become a regular feature on our events calendar”.
 Sadly we were told that we had to apply for a grant on a 3 day notice to see if a subsequet festival could be funded.

 Blue Plaque for London's First Recorded Eid Prayers 1894